aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. 2-bring_me_home changes your working directory to your home directory.

 4. 3-listfiles displays the contents of your current directory in a long format.

+5. 4-listmorefiles displays the contents of your current directory, including hidden files, in long format.